Edith Ayrton: United Suffragists

 The Jewish suffrage supporters came together on 6 February 1914 with other disillusioned suffragists to create the United Suffragists.
 The new group was created as a reaction to the extreme militancy of the WSPU which had started a campaign of arson and the lack of success of the National Union of Women's Suffrage Societies.
 The new group included her stepmother, her husband, Emmeline Pethick-Lawrence, Maud Arncliffe Sennett, Agnes Harben and her husband and Louisa Garrett Anderson.
 It welcomed former militants as well as non-militants and men as well as women.
 Once the Representation of the Peoples Act 1918 passed allowing (some) women to vote, the United Suffragists disbanded.

 Personal life and death

 She married Israel Zangwill in a registry office on 26 November 1903.
 They had met as a result of her stepmother sending Edith's early stories to published writer Israel for his comments.

 They had three children: George (born 1906), Margaret (born 1910) and Oliver Louis Zangwill (born 1913).
 Ayrton lived for many years in East Preston, West Sussex, in a house called Far End.
-She was widowed in 1926 and died in Edinburgh in 1945, the year of her 66th birthday.
+She was widowed in 1926 and died in Edinburgh in 1945.